Algerian Civil War: Founding of the insurgent groups

 The first major armed movement to emerge, starting almost immediately after the coup, was the Islamic Armed Movement (MIA).
+The group was founded by former militants of Mustafa Bouyali "group" such as Abdelkader Chebouti, Mansouri Meliani, and Ezzedine Baa and they named themselves after his group active in the 80's.
 It was led by the ex-soldier "General" Abdelkader Chebouti, a longstanding Islamist.
 The MIA was "well-organized and structured and favored a long-term jihad" targeting the state and its representatives and based on a guerrilla campaign like that of the War of Independence.
 From prison, Ali Benhadj issued a fatwa giving the MIA his blessing.
-In February 1992, ex-soldier, ex-Afghan fighter, and former FIS head of security Said Mekhloufi founded the Movement for an Islamic State (MEI).
+In February 1992, ex-Algerian officer, ex-Afghan fighter, former FIS head of security and editor of the FIS official newspaper El Mounqid, Said Mekhloufi founded the Movement for an Islamic State (MEI).

 The other main jihad group was called the Armed Islamic Group (GIA, from French Groupe Islamique Armé).
 In January 1993, Abdelhak Layada declared his group independent of Chebouti's.
 It became particularly prominent around Algiers and its suburbs, in urban environments.
 It took a hardline position, opposed to both the government and the FIS, affirming that "political pluralism is equivalent to sedition" and issuing death threats against several FIS and MIA leaders.
 It favored a strategy of "immediate action to destabilize the enemy", by creating "an atmosphere of general insecurity" through "repeated attacks".
 It considered opposition to violence among some in the FIS as not only misguided but impious.
 It was far less selective than the MIA, which insisted on ideological training; as a result, it was regularly infiltrated by the security forces, resulting in a rapid leadership turnover as successive heads were killed.